ttrelle/nosql-datasets/README.md

-# nosql-datasets
+# NoSQL Datasets
-Some example datasets for NoSQL datastores
+Here are some (rather small) datasets for NoSQL datastores I created over the time.